foggies-studio/foggies-studio/README.md

 ## 💰 Open for Work

-I'm available for freelance work and ready to take small to medium projects.
+I'm available for freelance work and ready to take projects.

-> If you need a Telegram bot, backend or automation — just text me 🚀
+> I build bots, backend systems and automation tools — text me 🚀

 ---